 How powerful are the motors?

 Motors come in various sizes, commonly from 250 watts to 1,200 watts or more.
-However, that is still not more than two horsepower (1,500w).
+However, that is still at most two horsepower (1,500w).
 Most government agencies limit power to 1Hp (750w) to be considered a pedal-assisted bicycle.
 Larger motors, measured on wattage, provide more assistance to climb hills or to get up to speed.
 This is analogous to the size of the engine in your car.
 Smaller motors use less energy, are less costly, and will have a longer range for every watt-hour pulled from the battery.
 Larger motors are heavier, will not go as far per watt-hour used, but provide much greater push in all situations.
 Lighter riders may want to look at smaller motors, while larger riders may want the added benefit of increased power.
-However, a caution note when comparing wattage, not all motors are created equal.
+However, a caution note when comparing wattage: not all motors are created equal.
 250w only tells you how much power the motor consumes, not how much power is transferred into forward motion.
-For example, center drive motors are more efficient, thus are typically lower in wattage.
-Conversely, a big (and heavy) 1,000w, direct drive, hub motor, sounds huge, but is very sluggish at slower speeds.
-Also, larger wattage motors need bigger (and heavier) batteries.
-Bottom line: you need to ride the bike for yourself and decide after the test ride.
+For example, center drive motors are more efficient and, thus, are typically lower in wattage.
+Conversely, a big (and heavy) 1,000w, direct drive hub motor sounds huge but is very sluggish at slower speeds.
+Also, larger-wattage motors need bigger (and heavier) batteries.
+Bottom line: you must ride the bike yourself and decide after the test ride.

 What battery do I need?